realworldocaml/book/book/gadts/README.md

 complete, i.e., when the `user_id` and `permissions` fields have been filled in, which is why it errors out if the data is incomplete.
 In a simple case like this, the kind of dynamic check here isn't too bad.
-But in a larger and more complex case, it can be error prone.
+But in a larger and more complex case, it can be quite error prone.

 We can tighten up the type discipline here by minting types that represent the different states of being complete and incomplete, and minting a GADT-based option-like type whose behavior depends on whether it is complete or incomplete.

-### A completion-sensitive option type
+#### A completion-sensitive option type

 Before minting the option type, we'll need types to represent the states of being complete and incomplete.
-We'll define these as empty variant types, which is a way of minting an *uninhabited type*, i.e., a type that has no elements.
+We'll define these as empty variant types, which is a way of minting an *uninhabited type*, i.e., a type that has no associated values.

 ```ocaml env=main
 type incomplete = |
 type complete = |
 ```

-We make these uninhabited because we're never going to need to construct a value of these types; we're going to use them as markers of different states our logon request can be in.
+Since these are just ways of marking the states, we

 Now we can mint our new completeness-sensitive option type.
 Note the two type variables; the first indicates the type of the contents of